don-unagi/AIE5-DeployPythonicRAG/README.md

 Why do we want to support streaming?
 What about streaming is important, or useful?

+- Streaming is the ability to deliver the output per token that is processed, instead of waiting for all tokens to be processed.
+This is desireable primarily because it enhances the user experience by increasing perceived latency and providing response(s) closer to the speed at which humans can read.

 ### On Chat Start:

 The next scope is where "the magic happens".
 On Chat Start is when a user begins a chat session.
 This will happen whenever a user opens a new chat window, or refreshes an existing chat window.